keivalya/trinetra/README.md

 ## Solution Proposed
-In order so solve this, we can develop a hardware as well as software solution.
+In order to solve this, we can develop a hardware as well as software solution.
 - Trinetra headband: Raspberry Pi embedded  with Tensorflow to detect objects in the surroundings.<br>
     <img src="https://github.com/keivalya/trinetra/blob/main/CAD/Isometric%20view.jpeg" alt="Isometric view of hardware" width="250" height="whatever">
 - A simple Web Application which uses the device in your hand, a smartphone to read your surroundings for you.
 We implemented it just in case if people somehow can’t access our hardware.<br>